codeforamerica/form-flow/README.md

 #### Review Screen

+This screen summarizes all the completed iterations of a subflow and is shown after each iteration is completed.
-This is the last screen in a subflow.
-This screen lists each iteration completed within a subflow, and provides options to edit or delete a single iteration.
+It lists the data from each iteration and provides options to edit or delete them individually.

 This screen does not need to be denoted with `subflow: subflowName` in the `flows-config.yaml`.
 It is not technically part of the repeating screens within a subflow.
 However, you do visit this screen